bitnami/containers/containers/prometheus/README.md

 [Further information](https://prometheus.io/docs/prometheus/latest/configuration/configuration/)

-### Mounting a volume

-Check the [Persisting your data](#Persisting your application) section to add custom volumes to the Prometheus container

 # Logging

 The Bitnami prometheus Docker image sends the container logs to the `stdout`.
 To view the logs: